Our people have played a critical role in serving customers in these unprecedented times.

 Craig Urquhart, Operations Manager, Dunfermline: “Amazon was only intended to be a stop gap for me but I found what I really wanted to do at Amazon and the rest, as they say, is history!
 I’ve loved my time with the company and the many different training and development opportunities have made it possible for me to progress from a temporary associate to a regional manager.”

 Igor Franciskovity, Area Manager, Tilbury: "I worked in various warehouses before joining Amazon.
 I joined Amazon because of the many opportunities that came with it.
-I have enjoyed my time here at Amazon and still I’m having as much fun as I can."
+I have enjoyed my time here and I’m still having as much fun as I can."

 Natalie Emmerman, Area Manager, Tilbury.
 She joined Amazon in 2017 and has been promoted three times: “My journey within Amazon has provided me with the ability to progress my career within a fast-paced environment whilst being able to spend the time with my family and succeed at home, as well as in my workplace.
 It’s been fantastic.”